openforcefield/standards/docs/standards/smirnoff.md

 ### 0.3

 This is a backwards-incompatible update to the SMIRNOFF 0.2 draft specification.
-However, the Open Force Field Toolkit version accompanying this update is capable of converting 0.1 spec SMIRNOFF data to 0.2 spec, and subsequently 0.2 spec to 0.3 spec.
+However, the OpenFF Toolkit version accompanying this update is capable of converting 0.1 spec SMIRNOFF data to 0.2 spec, and subsequently 0.2 spec to 0.3 spec.
 The 0.1-to-0.2 spec conversion makes a number of assumptions about settings such as long-range nonbonded handling.
 Warnings are printed about each assumption that is made during this spec conversion.
 No mechanism to convert backwards in spec is provided.